Green building in Australia: Forms of housing

 Tiny houses have a certain following.
-They are a commitment to minimalism is possessions and number of visitors and inhabitants, but sustainable in their small size.They are prone to problems of grid connections (water, energy, waste disposal), and if built on land not owned by the homeowner, owners can find themselves summarily “homeless” if the land they occupy is sold.
+They are a commitment to minimalism is possessions and number of visitors and inhabitants, but sustainable in their small size.
+They are prone to problems of grid connections (water, energy, waste disposal), and if built on land not owned by the homeowner, owners can find themselves summarily “homeless” if the land they occupy is sold.

+Tasmanian House initiative emphasises individuals taking direct responsibility for designing and constructing their own homes, often enabled by freely available building plans and minimal paid professional involvement.
+Homes are built sustainably and chemical free, utilising traditional materials and building techniques, while meeting contemporary quality and living standards.